 The particular ethos of this Journal is that we publish submissions from anyone actively involved in the field of psychotherapy, as long as the submission is well-written, in clear English (and we will also publish in the language of origin), is well researched, respectful and unbiased, and has been submitted in accordance with the 'Information & Guidelines for Authors' (see here).

 The International Journal of Psychotherapy is also dedicated to acting within the highest ethical policies.
 As the "publisher" - the European Association of Psychotherapy - is a non-governmental organisation (NGO) of the Council of Europe, the Journal thereby subscribes to: the European Cultural Convention; the European Convention for the Protection of Human Rights and Fundamental Freedoms; the European Social Charter; and similar declarations of the rights and freedoms of individuals, human and animal rights, and the prevention of oppression of minority interests and views.

-The Journal is also in the process (June, 2015) of adopting a new set of policy documents.
-These are: (1) "Principles of Transparency & Best Practice" (see here); (2) "IJP Editorial Policy" (see here); (3) "Advanced Writing Awareness" (see here); (4) "Policy on Declaration of Interests" (see here); and (5) We have also developed a description of the double-blind, peer-review process with principles for the peer-review process (see here) .
+The Journal has also (since June, 2015) adopted a set of 'policy' documents.
+These are: (1) "IJP Editorial Policy" (see here); (2) "Principles of Transparency & Best Practice" (see here); (3) "Policy on Declaration of Interests" (see here); (4) "Advanced Writing Awareness" (see here); and (5) We have also developed a description of the "Double-blind, peer-review process" with principles (see here).